 Any bot will assume that it is allowed to crawl all pages that you have not explicitly disallowed.
 This means that there is no need for you to allow the crawling of directories one at a time.

 You should also keep in mind that the values you provide are case-sensitive.
 The bots will treat

 UPLOADS as referring to different directories.

-The robots.txt file can also contain link to one or more sitemaps on your website.
-This makes it easier for bots to find all the posts and webpages on your website that you want them to crawl.
+The robots.txt file can also contain links to one or more sitemaps on your website.
+This makes it easier for bots to find all the posts and web pages on your website that you want them to crawl.